'Stubborn' Catalans unbowed as Spain accuses leader of rebellion

 “I thought it was enough to have a language and a culture, but after the insults and the violence,” the 32-year-old said, his voice trailing off.
 “I wasn’t born pro-independence — they made me this way.”

-The drive to turn Catalonia, a wealthy and culturally distinct autonomous region of 7.5 million people, into a new European country has plunged Spain into its biggest crisis for decades.
+The drive to turn Catalonia, a wealthy and culturally distinct autonomous region of 7.5 million people, into a new European country has plunged Spain into its biggest crisis in decades.

 Life returned to normal on Monday in Gracia, a picturesque and trendy neighborhood which is also a pro-independence stronghold.